MobilityData/gtfs.org/docs/documentation/schedule/components/transfers.md

 <div class="grid" markdown>

-The transfers component and feature allow to describe transfers between different public transit services.
+The transfers component and feature allowes the description of transfers between different public transit services.
 This gives transit agencies the ability to clearly define the applicable rules for each transfer scenario, so that travelers can know if it’s possible to connect trips.

 | Files associated      | [transfers.txt](/schedule/reference/#transferstxt)                                                                                                                  |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------|